 A: Authors will enter their conflicts of interest with the PC in the conference software system when they register their papers.
 This information will be used to avoid conflicts of interest in reviewing.

 A conflict of interest is defined as a situation in which a reviewer can be viewed as being able to benefit personally in the process of reviewing a paper.
 For example, if a reviewer is considering a paper written by a member of their own group, a current student, their advisor, their close collaborators (including recent coauthors) then the outcome of the review process can have direct benefit to the reviewer’s own status.

 As an author, you should list PC members which you believe have a conflict with you.
 ICSA will apply the ACM SIGSOFT conflict guidelines.
 Also please identify institutions with which you are affiliated; all employees or affiliates of these institutions will also be considered to have a conflict of interest.

-If a possible reviewer does not meet the above criteria, please do not identify him/her as conflicted.
+If a possible reviewer does not meet the above criteria, please do not identify them as having a conflict of. interest.
 Doing so could be viewed as an attempt to prevent a qualified, but possibly skeptical reviewer from reviewing your paper.
-If you nevertheless believe that a reviewer who does not meet the above criteria is conflicted, you may identify the person and send a note to the Program Chairs.
+If you nevertheless believe that a reviewer who does not meet the above criteria is in conflict, you may identify the person and send a note to the Program Chairs.

 Q: How should I refer to my own papers that are under consideration somewhere else?

 A: If the work being cited is in press, it may be cited as “Anonymous.”
 We would remind authors that submissions to ICSA must be original and not under consideration elsewhere.